Online dating and matchmaking in China - statistics & facts

 What are the Chinese dating characteristics?

 In contrast to the casual “hook-up” dating culture associated with online dating in the West, a significant amount of Chinese customers use the services to seek long-term relationships and possibly marriages.
 In fact, family is a very important concept in Chinese culture, and marriage is regarded as the most significant milestone of adulthood.
 Unmarried men over 30 and women at the age of late twenties are labeled “leftovers”.
 However, their growing prosperity is making them pickier.
 The common belief of a prospective partner with a similar social-economic status still exists today.
-Many Chinese singles, especially migrant male workers, have turned to online dating after being sick of unsuccessful blind dates arranged by the parents.
-Around 60% of online dating users earned below five thousand yuan per month.
+It comes as no surprise that more and more young people choose to stay single because of a limited social circle or career pursuits.
+Sick of unsuccessful blind dates arranged by their parents, many Chinese singles are open to try online dating services.

 How are the domestic market players doing?